nocentino/ModernStoragePlatformsForSqlServer/README.md

 You'll start by logging into a virtual lab enviroment using your own laptop, then work through a module covering storage fundamentals, leveraging sanpshots to reduce time it takes to manage your databases, and how use use s3 object storage for backup, restore and data virtualization.

-This [github README.MD file](https://lab.github.com/githubtraining/introduction-to-github) explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.
-To download this Lab to your local computer, click the **Clone or Download** button you see at the top right side of this page.
-[More about that process is here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 # Learning Objectives

 The goal of this workshop is to train data professionals on the basics of storage infrastructure and how to use storage subsystems to manage data.